Weakly Inscribed Polyhedra: Introduction

 \begin{theorem}[Combinatorial characterization] A $3$-connected planar graph $\Gamma=(V,E)$ is the $1$-skeleton of a polyhedron $P \subset \RRP^3$ weakly inscribed to a sphere if and only if {\rm\bf(C\arabic{enumi})} \begin{enumerate} \item $\Gamma$ admits a vertex-disjoint cycle cover consisting of two cycles \end{enumerate} and, if we color the edges connecting vertices on the same cycle by red (r), and those connecting vertices from different cycles by blue (b), then \begin{enumerate}[resume] \item there is a cycle visiting all the edges (repetition allowed) along which the edge color has the pattern \begin{itemize} \item \dots bbrbbr\dots~if the cycle cover contains a $1$-cycle, or

 \item \dots brbr\dots~otherwise. \end{itemize} \end{enumerate} \end{theorem}

+Here, we abuse the terminology, and call a single vertex $1$-cycle, and a single edge $2$-cycle.
+We will see that the two cycles in~\ref{con:cycles} correspond to vertices on the two sheets of the hyperboloid, and the edges are colored blue if they are between the sheets, or red otherwise.
 If the cycle cover contains a $1$-cycle with a single vertex $v$, Condition~\ref{con:alternate} has a much simpler formulation, namely that $v$ is connected to every other vertex.
 We decide to adopt the current formulation for comparison with the other case.

-This characterization is purely combinatorial in the sense that, unlike the characterization of strong inscription in~\cite{hodgson1992}, it does not involve any feasibility problem.
-For strong inscription, efforts were also made~\cite{dillencourt1996, cheung2003} towards a purely combinatorial characterization without linear programming.
+Theorem~\ref{thm:combinatorics} is remarkable because, unlike the characterization of strongly inscribed polyhedra~\cite{hodgson1992}, it does not involve any feasibility problem.
+Despite some efforts~\cite{dillencourt1996, cheung2003}, no characterization as explicit as Theorem~\ref{thm:combinatorics} has been obtained for strong inscription.

 In fact, Theorem~\ref{thm:combinatorics} is a consequence of the following linear programming characterization.

 \begin{theorem}[Linear programming characterization] A $3$-connected planar graph $\Gamma=(V,E)$ is the $1$-skeleton of a polyhedron $P \subset \RRP^3$ weakly inscribed to a sphere if and only if {\rm\bf(C\arabic{enumi})} \begin{enumerate} \item $\Gamma$ admits a vertex-disjoint cycle cover consisting of two cycles \end{enumerate}